mustafaakin/gongular/README.md

 ## How to install

-You can just go get it via `go get github.com/mustafaakin/gongular`
+You can just go get it via `go get github.com/mustafaakin/gongular`.
+Requires Go >= 1.6

 ## Handler Function Format